-All lobster and fish traps must be constructed in such a manner that it does not exceed 22,950 cubic inches in volume and to include the largest of the applicable unobstructed escape vents in the parlor section of the pot as follows: in a fishery in which the possession of at least 100 pounds of scup occurs, the escape vent(s) must be at least 2.25 inches by 2.25 inches if square or at least 3.1 inches in diameter if circular; in a fishery in which the possession of more than 100 lobster per vessel occurs, the escape vent(s) must be at least 2.625 (2-5/8) inches in diameter if circular; in a fishery in which the possession of black sea bass occurs, two escape vents must be at least 2.00 inches by 2.0 inches if square, at least 1.375 (1-3/8) inches by 5.75 inches if rectangular or at least 2.5 inches in diameter if circular.
-All lobster and fish traps must be constructed to include a ghost panel or other mechanism to allow the unobstructed escapement of fish or lobsters after a pot is abandoned or lost which meets the following specifications: an opening not less than 3.75 inches by 3.75 inches in diameter; non-stainless, ungalvanized, uncoated ferrous metal not greater than 3/32 inches in diameter; non-stainless, ungalvanized, uncoated ferrous metal not greater than 3/32 inches in diameter; non-stainless, ungalvanized, uncoated ferrous metal not greater than 3/32 inches in diameter or magnesium alloy, timed float releases.
+All lobster and fish traps must be constructed in such a manner that it does not exceed 22,950 cubic inches in volume and to include the largest of the applicable unobstructed escape vents in the parlor section of the pot as follows: in a fishery in which the possession of at least 100 pounds of scup occurs, the escape vent(s) must be at least 2.25 inches by 2.25 inches if square or at least 3.1 inches in diameter if circular; in a fishery in which the possession of more than 100 lobster per vessel occurs, the escape vent(s) must be at least 2 inches by 5.75 inches if rectangular or 2 vents at least 2.625 (2-5/8) inches in diameter if circular; in a fishery in which the possession of black sea bass occurs, two escape vents must be at least 2.0 inches if square, at least 1.375 (1-3/8) inches by 5.75 inches if rectangular or at least 2.5 inches in diameter if circular.
+All lobster and fish traps must be constructed to include a ghost panel or other mechanism to allow the unobstructed escapement of fish or lobsters after a pot is abandoned or lost which meets the following specifications: an opening not less than 3.75 inches by 3.75 inches or not less than 3 inches by 6 inches when used in a fishery in which the possession of black sea bass occurs.
+The ghost panel shall be constructed of, or fastened to the pot with one of the following materials: untreated wood lath; untreated cotton, hemp, sisal or jute twine not greater than 3/16 inches in diameter; non-stainless, ungalvanized, uncoated ferrous metal not greater than 3/32 inches in diameter or magnesium alloy, timed float releases.